emdecr/external/README.md

 I'm using the bones of his project to start my own codex vitae.

 I started this project on April 10th, 2020.
 It’s here to keep track of who I think I am, and how that changes over time.
-I've always loved patterns and making connections.
+I've always loved patterns and finding connections.
 This project will hopefully be a fun exercise in such.
 As with Buster's project, I'd also like this to be an invitiation for others to spark conversations with me about anything they find interesting and to also help keep me accountable.

 Overall, I'm pretty internal.
 I wanted to externalize some of the rumblings in my brain.